hackappcom/iloot/README.md

   --domain DOMAIN, -d DOMAIN
                         Limit files to those within a specific application domain
+  --keep-existing       Do not download files that has already been downloaded
+                        in a previous run.
+Skip files that already exist locally and that has the same file size locally as in the backup.
 ```

 By default, the tool will download everything in a backup.
 If you'd only like to download a specific item type (such as all SMSs), just specify the `--item-types` argument.
 For instance: